-The old building on the island of Cunda, overlooking the Aegean sea, at the end of the restaurant strip has intrigued me for years.
-I thought it could have been an old hotel which manifested local architectural styles and construction techniques.
+The old building on the island of Cunda, overlooking the Aegean Sea, at the end of the restaurant strip has intrigued me for years.
+I thought it could have been an old hotel manifesting local architectural styles and construction techniques.
 It has been in disrepair for as long as I remember, slowly decaying as if it had been condemned to a slow death.

 I started photographing from the backside of the building.
 The severity of decay was most visible from this angle with a collapsed balcony, an entryway filled with debris.
 Peeling paint on the walls showed multiple layers of colors indicating earlier paint jobs on the exterior.
 As I got closer, I noticed that a good part of the floor and much of the ceiling of the lobby were no longer there.
 I thought that this much destruction could not have happened by simply the material deteriorating by itself.
 The human touch was clearly at play, first by totally neglecting it, and second, by physically tearing parts of it down.